 You may know this already, but bipolar disorder is messy.
-Just one trip to the exhilarating mountaintop of mania followed by the crash landing into depression can leave a person’s life in shambles – mangled and very messy.
+Just one trip to the exhilarating mountaintop of mania followed by the crash landing into depression can leave a person’s life in shambles.
 If you know someone with bipolar, your natural instinct may be to jump in and help clean the mess.
-But before you head out with your mop and bucket in hand, keep the following pointers in mind.
+But before you head out with your mop and bucket in hand, you should learn how to help someone with bipolar, so keep the following pointers in mind.

 Give Unconditional Acceptance